 The U. S. Census has a history of including questions about disability to satisfy a variety of stakeholder needs.
 The 2000 Census of Population and the 2000-2007 questionnaires of the Census Bureau's American Community Survey included six disability questions: a combined sensory (vision and hearing) question; separate mobility, self-care, and cognition questions; and two independent living questions (based on daily activities and working).
 Before each decennial census, other agencies and researchers join with the Census Bureau to develop survey questions most appropriate for their needs and to determine if existing questions need modification.
 The user community had expressed some dissatisfaction with the disability measures on the 2000 Census and 2000-2007 ACS.
-Thus, in preparation for the ACS Content Test, the Census Bureau and other stakeholder agencies took the opportunity to refine the disability questions to bring them into line with recent changes in the definition of disability and the conceptualization of the components of that definition.
+In response, the Census Bureau and other stakeholder agencies refined the disability questions to bring them into line with recent changes in the definition of disability and the conceptualization of the components of that definition.
 A work group was formed under the auspices of the Office of Management and Budget and led by the National Center for Health Statistics (NCHS).
 That work group researched the theoretical approach to the definitions based on the latest national and international ideas about disability, analyzed available data to test their conceptualizations, identified and examined agency mandates for collecting disability data, discussed question content and wording, and sponsored cognitive testing of a new question set.
 The modified disability questions were subsequently tested in the ACS Content Test of 2006, along with other question additions and modifications (Brault et al., 2007).